 This tool identifies the duplicate CIs in the given CMDB dataset.
 Duplicate CIs in the CMDB data can lead to reconciliation failures, multimatch errors, and incorrect data in consuming applications.
 Duplicate CIs are identified as per the standard Reconciliation Engine identification rules and custom rule set that are defined in the system.

 Identify Orphan CI Instances

 This tool identifies the orphaned CI instances.
-An Orpaned CI is an instance of weak CI class that does not have any relationships.
-Finding Orphan CI operation is only applicable to a production dataset.
+An orpaned CI is an instance of weak CI class that does not have any relationships.
+Finding an orphan CI operation is only applicable to a production dataset.

 Identify Soft Deleted CIs

 This tool identifies the soft-deleted CI instances.
 A soft-deleted CI is the one which has the mark-as-deleted attribute set to Yes.